na-na-hi/renget/archive/tmd2character_wallis.md

 Growl | The Opponent's Attack is decreased by 1.
 The User may select additional Opponents to have their Attack decreased by 1 at the cost of 2 AP each.
 Water Gun | No secondary effect.
 Protect | Protect.
 For the Opponent's turn, the User is immune to all Moves.
 Accuracy is changed to ≥11 and is halved for each consecutive use.
+Foresight | The User's Moves never miss.
+The User's Normal and Fighting-Type Moves can hit Ghost-Types.